Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Suicide Risk Modeling with EHR Data

-In the category F4 (Anxiety, dissociative, stress-related, somatoform and other nonpsychotic mental disorders), the sub-categories of F41 (Other anxiety disorders) are distinctive, while all other codes can be aggregated to three-digit level.
-This could be because F410, panic disorder, has a particularly strong association with suicide risk \citep{Nepon2010}.
-Our analyses also identify some unimportant conditions, e.g., F688 (Other specified disorders of adult personality and behavior) and F641 (Dual role transvestism).
+In the category F4 (Anxiety, dissociative, stress-related, somatoform and other nonpsychotic mental disorders), the sub-categories of F41 (Other anxiety disorders), and F43 (Reaction to severe stress, and adjustment disorders) are distinctive, while all the other codes can be aggregated to the three-digit level.
+This is partly because some of their sub-categories, e.g., F419 (Anxiety disorder, unspecified), F431 (Post-traumatic stress disorder (PTSD)), and F439 (Reaction to severe stress, unspecified), show relatively strong associations with suicide risk \citep{Nepon2010, gradus2010posttraumatic}, with estimated odds ratio 1.27, 1.38, and 1.41, respectively.
+In the category F9 (Behavioral and emotional disorders with onset usually occurring in childhood and adolescence \& unspecified mental disorder), the sub-categories of F90 (Attention-deficit hyperactivity disorders (ADHD)) have distinct effects on suicide.
+Indeed, existing studies have shown that ADHD is associated with an increased risk of suicidal behavior, and the impacts on suicide from the three main subtypes of ADHD, namely, inattentive (F900), hyperactive (F901), and combined (F902), are different~\citep{furczyk2014adult,james2004attention}.

-Overall, our results suggest that while a large number of the ICD codes can be aggregated to their first three-digit, there are several important cases where the finer sub-categories should be kept as they show distinct effects on suicide risk.
-These findings are well supported by current epidemiological studies and meta reviews showing the importance of particular mental health diagnoses in predicting suicide risk.
+Overall, our TSLA analysis suggests that while a large number of the F-chapter ICD codes can be aggregated to the three-digit level, there are several important cases where the finer sub-categories should be kept as they show distinct effects on suicide risk.
+These findings are well supported by epidemiological studies and meta reviews and provide valuable insights on the importance and specificity of mental, behavioral, and neurodevelopmental disorders to suicide risk.